Pools in Israel are still a status symbol, but no longer just for the millionaires

 The standard size of most private pools that are built in Israel is seven or eight meters long by three meters wide.
 Costs vary greatly, depending on the quality of the pool.
 The cost for plastic or fiberglass ready-made pools that are inserted into a pit that was dug in the yard, can cost anywhere between NIS 60,000 to NIS 100,000.
 These types of pools can be installed in up to ten working days.

 Concrete pools that are custom-built on site, with mosaic or tile coatings, are more expensive, ranging in price from NIS 200,000 to NIS 300,000, and construction can take up to two months.
 Most of these pools are equipped with more advanced features, such as night lighting.
 One of the most popular types of pool nowadays are those made of stainless steel, since they are extremely light weight, flexible and soft.
 This makes them a great choice for pools located on upper floors of buildings.
-Prices for stainless steel pools begin around NIS 500,000.
+Prices for stainless steel pools in Israel begin around NIS 500,000.
 In addition, they are the ideal choice for pools with a hydraulic floor mechanism that turns the pool area into a regular surface when desired.
 This function does, however, add an additional few hundred thousand shekels to the price.

 According to Binovitch, the installation of all types of pools requires that homeowners receive building permits.
 “Even the simplest type of pool, that you just “drop” down in your yard, requires a permit.
 The average amount of time required to receive a permit is twelve months, and in rare cases, this can sometimes take up to two years.”
 Binovitch estimates that monthly pool maintenance costs, including weekly visits by a ‘pool guy’, disinfectants, electricity, and water, come to about NIS 1,000.
 And if you’d like your pool to be heated, then you’ll need to add another NIS 1,500 on top of that for electricity.

-Up until now, we’ve discussed the costs involved in building and maintaining a private pool.
+Up until now, we’ve discussed the costs involved in building and maintaining private pools in Israel.
 You might also be interested to know, that private pools can also potentially increase the value of your home.
 According to Dannus, “In, Israel, people feel like owning a property with a swimming pool gives them a higher status, since pools are still considered a luxury item.
 Even among upper middle-class Israelis, having a pool is still nowhere near standard.
 As a result, a property with a pool is attributed a much higher value.”

-Dannus claims that having a pool can add between 5% – 15% to the value of a property.
+Dannus claims that having a private pool can add between 5% – 15% to the value of a property in Israel.
 “More than just adding monetary value, having a pool adds a ‘wow effect’ to average-size houses situated on a plot of one-third of a dunam, a common size in Israel.
 The more luxurious and larger property is, however, the lower the importance a pool plays in the value of the asset.”
 Dannus believes that installing indoor pools on rooftops only adds about 5% to a property’s value.
 “These pools might be really expensive, but so are the properties in which they’re being installed.”

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals before entering into any transaction.